You know the thought isn't you. It keeps coming anyway.

 The instinct when you get a disturbing thought is to fight it.
 Push it away.
 Argue with it.
 Try to prove to yourself that you'd never do that thing.

 Here's how it works.
 Under the guidance of a therapist, you gradually expose yourself to the thought or situation that triggers your anxiety, and then you don't do the compulsion.
-You don't avoid, you don't check, you don't seek reassurance.
-You sit with the discomfort and let it pass on its own.

-The process usually takes 12 to 20 sessions.
-It's not comfortable, but it's structured and gradual.
-We don't start with the hardest thing.
 We build a hierarchy together and work up from thoughts that cause mild discomfort to the ones that feel unbearable.
 By the time you reach the hard ones, your brain has already started learning that the thoughts aren't dangerous.

 You're not the only person thinking these things